Cave salamander (spotted-tail): Courtship and reproduction

 The courtship and mating season is not well documented in this species, although available data suggests it occurs in the summer, continuing to early autumn.
-Observations made from a pair maintained in captivity are summarized as follows: The courtship of this species is described as similar to that of the Northern two-lined salamander; where the male nudges and rubs his chin on the females’ head and snout.
-The male may engage in ‘push-ups’ using his hind legs, and begin to position the base of his tail under the females.
+Observations made from a pair maintained in captivity are summarized as follows: The courtship of this species is described as similar to that of the Northern two-lined salamander; where the male nudges and rubs his chin on the females' head and snout.
+The male may engage in 'push-ups' using his hind legs, and begin to position the base of his tail under the females.
 If receptive, she will straddle his tail as they walk in unison, while the male arches his back.
 A spermatophore, approximately 4 mm high is deposited on the ground in the females path, which she picks up with her cloaca.
 After mating, there seems to be a prolonged period in which the females deposit eggs, taking place from September to February.
-Few biologists have found eggs of the spotted-tail salamander, suggesting that females seek difficult to access places, such as springs, streams and rim stone pools deep within caves and crevices.
+Few biologists have found eggs of the cave salamander, suggesting that females seek difficult to access places, such as springs, streams and rim stone pools deep within caves and crevices.
 In Missouri, eggs have been found laid singly or attached to the sides of rimstone pools, on silt deposits or on the bottom of small pools.
 Recently laid eggs are white, with two jelly membranes surrounding the embryo.
 Egg diameter ranges from 2.5 to 3.2 mm.
 Females can produce between 5–120 eggs.

 Larval ecology

-Larval spotted-tail salamanders appear similar to other larval Eurycea.
+Larval cave salamanders appear similar to other larval Eurycea.
 Larvae have been found in both surface streams, and in cave streams and pools.
 It is thought that larvae found in surface streams may have been washed out of caves and crevices by heavy rains.
-Spotted-tail salamander larvae are predators, and feed primarily on benthic invertebrates, such as snails, ostracods, copepods, isopods, mayflies, stoneflies, beetles and flies, of which ostracods, snails and fly larvae are the most common dietary item.
+Cave salamander larvae are predators, and feed primarily on benthic invertebrates, such as snails, ostracods, copepods, isopods, mayflies, stoneflies, beetles and flies, of which ostracods, snails and fly larvae are the most common dietary item.
 Prey is captured by slowly crawling over the substrate and grasping the invertebrate by the mouth and swallowing it whole, thus prey is limited by the gape of the salamanders mouth.
 From hatching to metamorphosis to a terrestrial adult takes between 6 and 18 months, although this period is variable by region.
 Larvae may attain sizes of 70 mm (33 mm snout-to-vent-length) by the time of metamorphosis.